If you want to be a successful information technology manager, it’s no longer enough to just have computer skills–you’ll need business skills, too.

 Like Allen, information technology professionals often need graduate-level education to take the next step in their careers.
 If you want to learn about the relationship between information technology and business strategy while positioning yourself to become an IT director, IT project manager, senior developer, senior software engineer, and even CTO or CIO in a rapidly evolving field, consider the IT Management program today.
 With courses in data science, enterprise security, finance, and IT project management, there’s something for everyone.

 The program offers three stackable certifications suitable for entry-level and experienced IT professionals: IT Leadership, Enterprise Infrastructure, and IT Operations.
 Students who complete all three certificates plus a capstone course and project will earn a master’s degree.
 You can also take certificates individually to build a specific skill set.
-Whatever your intention, you’ll receive an education from the University of Wisconsin Extended Campus that is driven by the intersection between business and technology, and gain the confidence you need to succeed on the job.
+Whatever your intention, you’ll receive an education from the Universities of Wisconsin that is driven by the intersection between business and technology, and gain the confidence you need to succeed on the job.